 Since we're less than two years old, we have evening worship once a month on the first Sunday, gather for something else (service projects, yoga night, Christmas party etc.) on the third Sunday evening, and have dinner and conversation at First Draft Taproom under the name Tuesday Topics on the second Tuesday.

 Evening worship is acoustic and a little old-fashioned, interactive and contemplative (we light candles, read poetry and scripture, sing, pray, have silence and communion), and always followed by dinner together.
 Third Sundays are more casual evening get togethers and always include snacks.

 As a community we have made the following commitment:

 “Tree of Life welcomes people of all gender identities, gender expressions, sexual orientations, races, nationalities, economic statuses, and immigration statuses.
 We value a broad range of faith experiences and secular worldviews.
 We wish to advocate for and be stewards of our community and environment.
 We believe that all people bear God’s image and are created to be in diverse community with one another.”

 Marissa Sotos has been pastor/mission developer for Tree of Life since June of 2016.
-She loves the energy and creativity of the North Loop, and getting to be part of this new little community called Tree of Life.
+She loves the energy and creativity of Minneapolis and getting to be part of this new little community called Tree of Life.
 Marissa holds a Bachelor of Music in Harp Performance from St. Olaf College and a Master of Divinity from the Lutheran School of Theology at Chicago, but originally came from Monrovia, CA where she grew up in a fundamentalist sect.
 After half a decade of atheism and flirting with Buddhism, she fell in love with the Lutheran church's focus on grace, care for neighbor, constant reformation and embrace of paradox.
 She and her wife Maggie enjoy reading, camping, crosswords and hanging out with their goofy German Shepherd Abe.

 The Evangelical Lutheran Church in America